 One of the members of the co-operative created by the Humanitas360 Institute at the Women’s Penitentiary II in Tremembé took part in the art exhibition by Ernesto Neto, which is currently at Pinacoteca of São Paulo.
-Geane Marinho, 35, who has been recently released from prison, made embroideries for the only installation art that was produced by the Rio de Janeiro-based artist exclusively for the exhibit “Blow”, which brought together more than 60 pieces created by him in the past few decades.
+Geane Marinho, 36, who has been recently released from prison, made embroideries for the only installation art that was produced by the Rio de Janeiro-based artist exclusively for this exhibit, which brought together more than 60 pieces created by him in the past few decades.

 The installation art, which is entitled “Cura Bra Cura Té,” is inspired by the indigenous group Huni Kuin from the northern state of Acre.
 On a central piece, which symbolizes a tree trunk, Geane embroidered three bands with the following phrases: